Mrs. Kim Perroots

 - Teachers are often the primary source of information concerning a student’s academic, social or behavioral issues, and may initiate contact with the School Counselor to discuss areas of concern before contacting parents.
 The counselor and teacher will plan possible solutions to specific areas of concern which may exist in the classroom.
 Teachers may also refer parents to the School Counselor to discuss these issues, and to collaborate with them in addressing the student’s needs.

 What other ways does the School Counselor help in the school?

-Through classroom guidance lessons in all grade levels, according to their needs: friendship skills, conflict resolution strategies, planning for high school, organization and time management
+- Classroom guidance lessons in all grade levels, according to student needs: friendship skills, conflict resolution strategies, planning for high school, organization and time management.

-Through individual, short-term counseling to students, to help them resolve or handle problems while in school.
-Students may drop in or schedule a time before, during or after school.
+- Short-term counseling to students, to help them resolve or handle problems while in school.
+Students may drop in or schedule a time before, during, or after school.

-Through group counseling sessions.
+- Small group counseling.
 These groups require parental permission and focus on specific issues.
 Past student groups have been offered for friendship/social skills, dealing with divorce, stress-management , and learning to handle a “bully”.
-Groups usually meet twice a week for two weeks and are scheduled at times which best avoid academic learning.
+Groups usually meet twice a week for two weeks and are scheduled at times which best avoid academic learning times.